 If you have ever been working on a project in Cricut Design Space and things are just not working how you expected them to, then you are in the right place.
-I am going to show you some tips to troubleshooting and fix problems in Cricut Design Space.
+I am going to show you some tips to fix problems and troubleshooting in Cricut Design Space.
 You might get an error or a warning that you just do not understand.
 I am going to go over some of the most common warns, what they mean and how to fix the issue and get back to crafting.
 I did another article that went over the typical issues to troubleshoot when doing a Print The Cut project that you can read HERE.
 For this article I am going to dive into some of the other typical problems and issues people run into with Cricut Design Space.

 By the way, this post contains Affiliate Links.
 By shopping through these links I make a small commission and you help support my site.
 As an Amazon Associate I earn from qualifying purchases.
 Thank you for your support!